This one is for you, solo mom.

 You are strong, solo mom!
 I know you don’t feel strong every moment, but you are doing your best and putting all of your effort into holding the family together.
 You should be proud of yourself.
 It doesn’t matter if your house is messy or Pinterest-photo worthy.
 You have made that house a home.
 It doesn’t matter if dinner is roasted chicken and autumn vegetables, or just a frozen pizza.
 What matters is that there is food on the table when the family gathers around it.
 You are your family’s rock, even if no one in the house is able to thank you yet.

 That’s why I’m honored to thank a military mom this year with a $1,000 gift card from Verizon!
-Click on the photo and leave a comment to be entered in the giveaway.
-The winner will be announced this weekend, in time for Mother’s Day!
+You can nominate a mom (including yourself!) to win this ‘tech makeover.’
+Entry form here.

 So this Mother’s Day, I will thank you, solo mom, for all the challenges you face with a brave face and a sense of humor.
 Thank you for the meals you plan and throw together.
 Thank you for doing the endless thankless tasks like dishes and laundry.
 Thank you for giving your children a wonderful life, even though their deployed parent can’t be there half the time.
 You are both mother and father to them sometimes, and you’re doing an amazing job!